vsoch/uptodate/docs/docs/user-guide/user-guide.md

 ### Docker Build

 Docker build will be similar to the Docker Hierarchy updater in that it reads an `uptodate.yaml` and then generates one or more build matrices for it.
+You have two options for this dockerbuild section:

+1. Include a predefined build matrix, one with pairs of values to build
+2. Only include build args and constraints, in which case all combinations are built.

-The matrices include all versions or other variables that you've specified, along with the Dockerfile that are discovered under the root where the `uptodate.yaml` is.
+For the first example, the matrices will include all versions or other variables that you've specified, along with the Dockerfile that are discovered under the root where the `uptodate.yaml` is.
 The matrices can be parsed into a GitHub action to drive further container builds using one or more base images.